Skip to main content

 6 mentions Positive Neutral Negative

-The monetization aspect of the game has received mixed feedback, with some users criticizing it as a potential cash grab, particularly in the context of VR support.
+The monetization aspect of the game has received mixed feedback, with some users feeling it resembles a cash grab, particularly in its VR implementation.
 However, others appreciate the absence of microtransactions, advertisements, and unskippable content, viewing it as a refreshing return to classic gaming values.
-Overall, while concerns about monetization exist, there is also recognition of the game's potential to stand apart from current trends in the industry.
+Overall, while concerns about monetization exist, there is optimism about the game's potential without the typical modern monetization pitfalls.

 • “They really shouldn't advertise the game as being VR supported when it's in this state - it feels like just another VR cash grab from the devs.
 I was so looking forward to enjoying this game.”

-• “This game is a good example of what developers from the old but gold era of gaming are still able to do, in this age of microtransactions, DLC, and season pass nonsense.”
+• “This game is good evidence of what developers from the old but gold era of gaming are still able to do, in this age of microtransactions, DLC, and season pass nonsense.”

 • humor